ntk148v/til/prometheus/labels.md

 ### Real-world use case

 * **Scenario**: You have OpenStack cluster and you want to monitor its instance metrics dynamically.
-Prometheus already provided `openstack_sd_configs` (per project, not support all tenants yet.
-Check this [pull request](https://github.com/prometheus/prometheus/pull/4449) for more details.).
 Ok, assume you got all instance (per project) metrics but endpoint (and instance) was something like `10.240.203.210:9100/...`.
 You are unable to know which instance when look at this.
 So let's change this to instance name.

 ```
 - job_name: 'openstack-node-exporter'